tidbyt/tidbyt.dev/docs/06_reference/schema.md

 )
 ```

-A handler for `LocationBased` is provided a location object:
+A handler for `LocationBased` is provided a json encoded location object:
 ```json
 {
 	"lat": "40.6781784",